dnsoftwaredev/REDM/README.md

 Then other users go in and help with analyzing the deals.
 Told that it is absolute shit or w/e. => implement a thumbs up or down feature for each review so that someone can go in , and just like reddit, can upvote or down vote a comment.

 Change some themes in the navbar so that the projects do not look so bootstrapy.
+DONE!

 Implement a map so that deals can be shown on the map.
 DONE!

-Preferably let user sort the listing from low cap rate to high cap rate or purchase price.
+Preferably let user sort the listing from low rev to high rev or purchase price.
+DONE!